regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 - Create private threads
 - Add custom emojis and stickers to the server

-Active Members who haven't posted in the last 30 days are transitioned to the Guest role.
+Active Members who haven't posted in the last 30 days are transitioned back to the Guest role.

 _Proposed: Once people put forth the effort to connect with us and become a member, we continue to recognize them as members, even when they are less active.
 Instead of transitioning back to a Guest, Active Members would be transitioned to the new "Member" role after 30 days of inactivity._

 ### Member (_proposed_)

-Active Members who don't post for at least 30 days are transitioned to the _Member_ role.

 Members have the same permissions as Guests, however, Members...